 The Outdoor Program runs trips most weekends throughout the school year.
 These are open to all Whitman students.
-Trips include kayaking, hiking, climbing, rafting, skiing, snow-shoeing, ice climbing, and more!
-The trips are designed for beginners with little to no experience, but a small portion of trips are for intermediate or advanced levels (and will be indicated as such).
+Trips include kayaking, hiking, mountain biking, climbing, rafting, skiing, snow-shoeing, ice climbing, and more!
+The majority of trips are designed for beginners with little to no experience, but a small portion of trips are for intermediate or advanced levels (and will be indicated as such).

 The Rental Shop is the hub of the Outdoor Program.
 Students and community members can rent or purchase equipment from the shop for personal use.
 The Rental Shop manages all of the equipment used on OP trips and classes.

-The Climbing Center is the Whitman college's state of the art climbing wall.
+The Climbing Center is Whitman college's state of the art climbing wall.
 The wall is open to Whitman students, faculty, staff as well as their family members and guests.
 Classes and clinics take place at the climbing wall every week.